Free Printable Feelings Charts

 Why use mood charts?

 Some children find it difficult to express themselves or describe how they are feeling.
 Mood charts can be used to enable these kids to open up and share before an issue blows up.
 They also help discuss various emotions and possible reactions or triggers.
 These discussions will enable you to learn a lot about the child in order to understand him and what he is going through.

 Where can these feeling charts be used?

-These charts can be used by parents, teachers or therapists at home, school, kindergarten, therapy centres or clinics.
+These charts can be used by parents, teachers or therapists at home, school, kindergarten, therapy centers or clinics.

 There are many different ways to use the charts depending on what you are trying to achieve.
 One effective method is to ask the children to describe what they think the face is feeling.
 If they have trouble defining feelings you can use the printable feeling list on this page.
 Once they have described this feeling you can discuss what could have made them feel this way.
 This will help you understand how various triggers cause kids to behave in a certain manner.
 For example, if a child has anger management issues you could then go on to discuss alternative reactions to these different feelings.